 Overview of Virginia’s Retirement Systems

-The first four systems listed below have altered benefits and rules depending on whether you are part of “Plan 1” or “Plan 2.”
-These are the prerequisites that determine which you belong to:
+Benefits and rules for the first four systems listed below depend on whether you are part of “Plan 1” or “Plan 2.”
+Here’s how to determine which one you belong to:

 - Plan 1: Hired/rehired prior to 7/1/2010 OR have at least five years of service credit by 1/1/2013

 State Employees, Teachers and General Political Subdivision Employees – This plan comes in two variations: Plan 1 and Plan 2.
-Though largely similar, the calculations that determine what your monthly retirement distributions will be slightly differ.
+They’re largely similar, with one distinct difference in how monthly retirement distributions are calculated.
 Plan 1 takes an average from 36 months of your highest creditable pay.
 Plan 2 increases that to 60 months.

-State Police Officers’ Retirement System – SPORS is a defined benefit plan.
-It offers monthly payments in retirement that are calculated based on the average of 36 or 60 months of your highest compensation for Plan 1 and Plan 2, respectively.
-Because those within this system are considered to have “hazardous” jobs, you will gain access to a 1.85% retirement multiplier.
+State Police Officers’ Retirement System (SPORS) – Monthly pension payments are based on the average of 36 or 60 months of your highest compensation for Plan 1 and Plan 2, respectively.
+For holding a “hazardous” job, you have access to a 1.85% retirement multiplier.

 Political Subdivision Employees Eligible for Enhanced Hazardous Duty Coverage – This includes benefits that are very much in line with what the State Employees, Teachers and General Political Subdivision Employees plan provides.
-But because it’s considered a hazardous profession, you will receive distribution multipliers to help grow what you’re paid on a monthly basis in retirement.
+For holding a hazardous profession, you will receive distribution multipliers.

-Virginia Law Officers’ Retirement System – Because your retirement payments with VaLORS is determined by service time and average final compensation — 36 months for Plan 1 and 60 months for Plan 2 — it is a defined benefit plan.
-Like much of Virginia’s retirement systems, you’ll also be privy to disability coverage, long-term care benefits, life insurance and financial benefits for your beneficiaries.
+Virginia Law Officers’ Retirement System (VaLORS) – Pension payments through VaLORS is determined by service time and average final compensation – 36 months for Plan 1 and 60 months for Plan 2.
+You also have access to disability coverage, long-term care benefits, life insurance and other financial benefits for your beneficiaries.

-Judicial Retirement System – Depending on a few time-related factors, those involved in the JRS will either become a part of Plan 1, Plan 2 or the Hybrid Retirement Plan.
+Judicial Retirement System (JRS) – Depending on a few time-related factors, JRS members are either in Plan 1, Plan 2 or the Hybrid Retirement Plan.
 Plan 1 and Plan 2 are nearly identical, with just a few differences in the way your monthly retirement payments are computed.
-However, when it comes to the hybrid plan, you are afforded the combined perks of defined benefits and defined contributions.
-This will afford participants of this plan much more choice over their retirement plan investments.
+As its name suggests, the hybrid plan combines the perks of a defined benefit plan and a defined contribution plan.
+This gives participants much more choice over their retirement plan investments.